adeo/mozaic-design-system/README.md

-# Garden Design system styleguide
+# Multi BU Design system

 This repo contain the code and content to create, manage and deploy the Garden design system styleguide. the styleguide is based on gatsby, a static site generator based on react and graphql.